 Within strata for both panels, responding NHIS households were selected for MEPS using a systematic sample selection procedure from among those eligible.
-With the subsampling, households that were oversampled for calendar year 2008 were the households containing Hispanics, Blacks, Asians, and those predicted to be poor based on their NHIS membership.
+With the subsampling, households that were oversampled for calendar year 2009 were the households containing Hispanics, Blacks, and Asians, based on their NHIS membership.